muhammad-tamim/JavaScript-notes/README.md

 ## string

-A string in JavaScript is a primitive data type that represents text, enclosed in single quotes, double quotes, or backticks.
-Strings are iterable but immutable, meaning you cannot modify them directly.
+A string in JavaScript is a primitive data type that represents text, enclosed in single quotes (''), double quotes (""), or backticks (``).
+Strings are iterables, which means they can be iterated over because they have a Symbol.iterator method.

+Wait, strings are primitive data types, which means they are not objects.
+So how is a string iterable and how we use methods on it?

-Also Strings are not objects by default, but when you use object-like features (such as accessing values by index like an array, or calling methods and properties), JavaScript automatically converts them behind the scenes into a temporary String object using autoBoxing.
+Strings are not objects by default, but when we use object-like features (such as accessing values by index, or calling methods and properties), JavaScript automatically converts them behind the scenes into a temporary String object using autoBoxing.
+This is why strings also include the Symbol.iterator method thats makes it also an iterables.

 ### Strings are immutable: